EcoTrain/WM_doc/docs/releases/tasklist/tasklist.md

 - - [ ] Adding new products to the database
 - - [ ] Graph = progress (calorie limit)
 - - [ ] Log = per day
+- [ ] Display on the graph of the diary the limits of the values ​​of variables
+- [ ] Warning thresholds in variables and their designation on diary charts
+- [ ] Selecting multiple entries in the log in the diary to delete

 ### Types of diaries: